After eight months £20,500 is presently unenforceable…

-When Mrs Brooks finally instructed a CLB barrister she still owed £26,400.
+When Mrs Brooks finally instructed CLB she still owed £26,400.

 The main part of this was one claim under a loan agreement which was originally with a major high street bank but had since been bought by one of the major debt buying companies.

-Four months after the barrister started working on the case, the company conceded that this claim was unenforceable.
+Four months after we started working on the case, the company conceded that this claim was unenforceable.

-Mrs Brooks is still instructing the CLB barrister but the outcome is looking very positive.
+Mrs Brooks is still instructing CLB but the outcome is looking very positive.
 After eight months work it has been established that £20,500 is presently unenforceable.